 Welcome to a series of galleries highlighting my work.

-It’s clear to me, as it is to friends following my progress in recent months, that I’m in a transition to a different palette, looser brushwork, and more varied topics.
+It’s clear to me, as it is to friends following my progress in recent months, that late 2018 finds me in a transition to a different palette, looser brushwork, and more varied topics.
 This is pretty exciting especially since I’m along for the ride with you all, unclear on where we are headed.
-Two Walkers at Lands’ End; Deportee; Word Chums at the Ocean Park.
+Morning Sun Chases Full Moon; Two Walkers at Lands’ End; Deportee; Word Chums at the Ocean Park.

 velocity part 1